 Highlights of Makalali

-- Nature walks and game drives in open 4×4 vehicles, led by expert guides, are the quintessential way to experience the wildlife of the African bush.
+- Nature walks and game drives in open 4×4 vehicles, led by expert guides, are the ideal way to experience the wildlife of the African bush on a safari.

 - Golfing excursions can be arranged to the superb Hans Merensky golf course next to the Kruger National Park.
-Wildlife like giraffe and hippos can often be seen on the course.
-Who says a round of 18 can’t include some game viewing?
+Wildlife like giraffes and hippos can often be seen on the course.

-- The reserve is involved in a cheetah research project and a visit to the facility gives you the opportunity to see the world’s fastest land animal up close.
-African wild dogs, lions and wild cats can also be seen here.
+- The reserve is involved in a cheetah research project, and a visit to the facility allows you to see the world’s fastest land animal up close.
+African wild dogs, lions, and wild cats can also be seen here.

 - The nearest international airport is OR Tambo International in Johannesburg.
-A number of daily domestic flights service smaller airports and it is possible to fly to Hoedspruit.
-From here it is a short journey to the reserve.
+Several daily domestic flights service smaller airports, and it’s possible to fly to Hoedspruit.
+From here, it’s a short journey to the reserve.
 Alternatively, some lodges offer direct air transfers.

-- Bring warm clothing as it gets cold at night and a hat, sunglasses and sunscreen to protect against the heat in the day.
-Dull colors like khaki, brown or green makes you harder to spot by animals and doesn’t attract insects as much as bright colors.
+- Bring warm clothing as it gets cold at night and a hat, sunglasses, and sunscreen to protect against the heat in the day.
+Dull colors like khaki, brown, or green make you harder to spot by animals and don’t attract insects as much as bright colors.